joetjo/jopLauncher/README.md

 # Enhancement To be done

+- add a way to disable the running mode if not supported.
+- add a way to add a specific process that do not map the pattern
 - python fake exe that display just 1st parameter to test ( normal launch / launcher ) - GUI with just a label
-- filter installed game
 - packaging icons / images
 - ui preference ( use GHSetup )
-- add launcher list
-  - declare a new launcher
-  - exclude launcher from game detection
-  - associate launcher to a game
-- add a way to select a different launcher that running execution + a way to disable the running mode if not supported.
-- add a way to define a custom launcher
 - separate storage in multiple files
-- add a way to add a specific process that do not map the pattern
-- add a way to reference a local md file from a "common" folder
-- add a way to add a http link to store page
-- add a way to add a http link to external link ( tips soluce or whatever =
 - on storage migration, save à backup of the file before
+- menu to start companion app

 # Potential Enhancement